bernej/NBA-Draft-2017-Player-Comparison-Generator/README.md

 *1.* **Lonzo Ball** - Jason Kidd, Jason Williams, Deron Williams

 The most unique prospect in the dataset.
 Lonzo’s unprecedented advanced stats caused extremely low similarity scores in the adv set.
 Curiously enough, all four of TJ McConnell’s college seasons were returned, and TJ’s freshman year at Duquesne was the highest scored season in the intersection set.
 The comparisons to Jason Kidd are validated with the only Kidd season (the more impressive Sophomore season) appearing in the per40 set.
 Interestingly, another passing magician makes his lone appearance here, Jason Williams with his Marshall season.
-Lonzo’s absurd open-court playmaking skills along with his NBA range is why I give him the slight edge over Fultz.
+Lonzo’s absurd open-court playmaking skills and NBA range are why I give him the slight edge over Fultz.

 *2.* **Markelle Fultz** - Russell Westbrook, Sam Cassell, George Hill